YuryStrozhevsky/BASE64/README.md

 ## Description

 In my work I have to use BASE-64 encoders/decoders almost everytime.
 There are very important to me and definitely need to be 100% accurate.
 But sometimes I got a strange errors in code just because of mistakes in BASE-64 realizations.
 Finally I got a time (and necessity!) for implementing my own simple BASE-64 coder/decoder.
-The code could be compiled into a single *.exe file.
+The code could be compiled into a single *.exe file (BTW my code is "OS-independant").

 ## Usage
 ```